Benji Michel

-Benjamin Stanley "Benji" Michel (born October 23, 1997) is an American professional soccer player who plays as a winger for Primeira Liga club Arouca.
+Benjamin Stanley "Benji" Michel (born 23 October 1997) is an American professional soccer player who plays for Veikkausliiga club HJK Helsinki.

-Having played college soccer for the Portland Pilots, he was signed to a homegrown contract by Orlando City SC of Major League Soccer ahead of the 2019 season.

 Club career

 Youth and college

-Michel grew up in Orlando, Florida and played for the Orlando City U-18s, where he scored 25 goals for the U.S. Development Academy.
+Michel grew up in Orlando, Florida, and played for the Orlando City U-18s, where he scored 25 goals for the U.S. Development Academy.
 While at Montverde, Michel helped the team build on a record 136-game unbeaten streak, which started in 2010.

 He played college soccer at the University of Portland from 2016 to 2018, scoring 31 goals in 53 matches.
 In his freshman year, Michel was named West Coast Conference (WCC) Freshman of the Year.
 In 2018, he was named to the USC All-American Second Team and was the first Pilot since 2002 to be named an All-American by the United Soccer Coaches.

 In May 2018, Michel featured twice for Portland Timbers U23s during their U.S. Open Cup campaign.

 Orlando City

 On December 31, 2018, Orlando City announced the signing of Michel to a Homegrown contract.
 He became the club's fifth homegrown player and the first to be born in Orlando and come up through the Development Academy.
-He made his professional debut as a substitute on March 31, 2019 in a 2–1 defeat to D.C.
+He made his professional debut as a substitute on March 31, 2019, in a 2–1 defeat to D.C.
 United.
 On June 19, Michel scored his first professional goal in extra-time of Orlando's 2–1 U.S. Open Cup win over New England Revolution.
-He scored his first MLS goal on July 13, 2019, in a 1–0 victory over Columbus Crew SC.
+He scored his first MLS goal on July 13, 2019, in a 1–0 victory over Columbus Crew.
 In July 2019, Michel was selected to take part in the MLS Homegrown Game.
 He left Orlando upon the expiration of his contract at the end of the 2022 season.
+On November 6, 2020, Michel was awarded Goal of the Week due to his winning goal against Columbus Crew in a 2–1 victory two days earlier.